 Chiang Mai is full of ways to get in touch with your inner self, but perhaps the most famous one is the Doi Suthep Vipassana Meditation Centre.
 Situated on top of Suthep Mountain, this temple receives thousands of visitors every single day.

-9) Get A Massage At The Chiang Mai Women’s Correctional Institution
+9) Get a Thai Massage at the Chiang Mai Women’s Correctional Institution

-If jumping off of high things into water sounds like your idea of fun (it is for us), then make sure you head out to the Hang Dong Rock Quarry.
+If jumping off of high things into water sounds like your idea of fun (it is for us), then make sure you head out to the Hang Dong Rock Quarry in northern Thailand.

 Originally used as a mine to clear out limestone, the quarry has now filled with water that glows a vibrant turquoise green.
 The massive pool is deep enough to launch from the highest cliffs, some of them up to 12m high.